koffierombouts/wg-ansible/README.md

 # wg-ansible

-wg-ansible can be used to easily deploy
+wg-ansible can be used to easily deploy P2P WireGuard connections.
+To start using this role, clone it into your role directory.
+Then integrate it into a playbook.

 ## Requirements